farheen-dev/React-Projects/README.md

 # React-Projects
-This project consist of small and fun react projects
+This repo consist of small and fun react projects that i have worked on